KTH/kth-parent/README.md

 Needs at least *java 11* to run correctly.

 To change Spring Boot version, you need to build a new kth-spring-boot-parent.
+The parent should always follow the Spring Boot versioning scheme.

 To override defaults, set the following properties: